|Burwell||DIY & Electronics||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 His youngest child, Hugh Merrick Torrens was born 3 Jul 1886.

 Harriet Thompson's original tree, which was prepared for J.W.Kernohan, who was researching for Jared Sidney Torrence shows the death altered to 7 Aug 1916.
-RMT, in his book, has 7 August 1896.
+RMT, in his book, has 7 August 1896 - which ties in with the date of his burial - 9th August 1896.

 The family's gravestone in Moneydig (as transcribed by Lavonne Kennedy Arburn) reads: